 Yes, one can win a chess game in 2 moves by the Fool’s mate.
 In this two-move checkmate, the black queen checkmates the white king on the second move.
 However, this checkmate can only be achieved if the opponent makes a sequence of bad moves.

-This is not a forced checkmate.
 It occurs only when the opponent makes foolish moves and hence the name of this two-move checkmate pattern is Fool’s Mate.

 To win chess by this checkmating pattern in 2 moves your opponent must be white and you must be black.

 Here’s my video in which I show you step-by-step how to win chess in 2 moves.
 You can watch it or else continue reading!

 Here’s how you can win a chess game in 2 moves:

 Step-1: White moves the pawn to f4 square

 As you can see on the first move the white player moves the pawn to f4 square.
 Note that at the start of the game the pawns on f2 and f7 squares are weak because they are only protected by the king.

 Any piece that is just protected by the king is considered weak because at least you can sacrifice other pieces but not the king.
 Whenever a player’s king gets checkmated, he or she loses the game.